sktime/sktime/docs/source/get_involved/governance.rst

 Becoming active (after becoming inactive) in the above sense requires both:

-* a contribution within the last month that goes beyond algorithm maintainer expectations, e.g.:
+* a contribution within the month before nomination that goes beyond algorithm maintainer expectations, e.g.:
   * an approved pull request authored by the core developer
   * a substantial contribution to the community that is minuted in one of the regular meetings
 * success via the same voting procedure as for new core developers, with the exception that former core developers can also self-nominate